hashicorp/terraform-aws-terraform-enterprise/tests/active-active-rhel7-proxy/README.md

-# Test: Active/Active Terraform Enterprise on RHEL with Proxy
+# Test: Active/Active on RHEL 7 with Proxy

 ## About this test